lbenezra-FA/dbt-meta-testing/README.md

 ```

 The `+required_tests` config must be `None` or a `dict` with `str` keys and `int`
 values.
 YAML dictionaries are accepted.
+The `'int` value represents the number of
+test(s) expected.

 All the regular
 dbt configuration hierarchy rules apply.
 For example, individual model configs